The Post (New Zealand newspaper): Editors

 Richard Long had been the editor of The Dominion for ten years and was appointed the inaugural editor for The Dominion Post, but resigned shortly after the newspaper merger.
 Tim Pankhurst joined The Dominion Post shortly after it was founded to take over from Long.
 He resigned in February 2009 to head the New Zealand Press Association.
 Bernadette Courtney, who had previously been assistant editor at The Dominion Post and had gone to become editor of the Manawatu Standard, was appointed to replace Pankhurst.
 Courtney started in a national role for Stuff in 2018 and was replaced by Eric Janssen.

-Anna Fifield was appointed editor October 2020 after Janssen's departure.
+Anna Fifield was appointed editor October 2020.
 She left in December 2022.
-The new editor Caitlin Cherry will take over in February 2023.
+Caitlin Cherry took over in February 2023, and Tracy Watkins in July 2023.

-The following table lists the editors of The Dominion Post:
+The following table lists the editors: